fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 // ...
 {% endhighlight %}

-Instead of using `setInterval`, we've created an Observable that pushes a new tick every second.
-Then we start the timer by calling the subscribe method.
+We've replaced `setInterval` with an Observable that pushes a new tick every second and start this timer by calling `subscribe`.
-Now we want to count the number of ticks that have occurred since the timer started.
+Now we want to count the number of ticks.
 To do this, we use an Observable operator called `scan`.

 {% highlight javascript %}